-On April 23, 2012 (the "GreenLine Acquisition Date"), Apio acquired all of the outstanding equity of GreenLine Holding Company ("GreenLine") pursuant to a Stock Purchase Agreement (the "GreenLine Purchase Agreement") in order to expand its product offerings and enter into new markets such a foodservice.
-GreenLine, headquartered in Perrysburg, Ohio, was a privately-held company and is the leading processor and marketer of value-added, fresh-cut green beans in North America.
+On April 23, 2012 (the "GreenLine Acquisition Date"), Apio acquired all of the outstanding equity of GreenLine Holding Company ("GreenLine") pursuant to a Stock Purchase Agreement (the "GreenLine Purchase Agreement") in order to expand its product offerings and enter into new markets such as foodservice.
+GreenLine, headquartered in Bowling Green, Ohio, was a privately-held company and is the leading processor and marketer of value-added, fresh-cut green beans in North America.
 GreenLine has four processing plants one each in Ohio, Pennsylvania, Florida and California and distribution centers in New York and South Carolina.

 Under the GreenLine Purchase Agreement, the aggregate consideration paid at closing consisted of \$62.9 million in cash, including \$4.7 million that is held in an escrow account to secure Landec's indemnification rights with respect to certain matters, including breaches of representations, warranties and covenants.
-In addition, the Company may be required to pay in cash up to an additional \$7.0 million in earn out payments in the event that GreenLine achieves certain revenue targets during calendar year 2012.
-The earn out is comprised of \$4.0 million for achieving a certain revenue target during calendar year 2012, and up to an additional \$3.0 million for exceeding the revenue target by \$3.0 million or more.
-The Company has performed an analysis of projected revenues for GreenLine and has concluded that there is a reasonable probability that GreenLine will meet, but not exceed, the initial revenue target and therefore, the Company has recorded \$3.9 million, representing the present value of the fair market value of the expected earn out payment.
+In addition, the GreenLine Purchase Agreement included a potential earn out payment up to \$7.0 million in the event that GreenLine achieves certain revenue targets during calendar year 2012.
+The earn out was comprised of \$4.0 million for achieving a certain revenue target during calendar year 2012, and up to an additional \$3.0 million for exceeding the revenue target by \$3.0 million or more.
+During fiscal year 2012, the Company performed an analysis of projected revenues for GreenLine and concluded at that time that there was a reasonable probability that GreenLine would meet, but not exceed, the initial revenue target and therefore, the Company recorded a \$3.9 million liability as of May 27, 2012, representing the present value of the fair market value of the expected earn out payment.
+As a result of the severe drought in the Midwest during 2012, lower than expected results from new product launches and new planned business not being realized, during the second quarter the Company determined that it is no longer probable that GreenLine will achieve the earn out revenue target and, therefore, the Company has reversed the \$3.9 million liability recorded for the earn out and has recorded a corresponding credit to the "Change in value of contingent consideration" in its Consolidated Condensed Statements of Income for the three and six months ended November 25, 2012.